KentenRoth/100DaysOfCode/README.md

 We are at the half way mark and I feel pretty good about what I have accomplished.
 I missed a few days along the way, but I am happy with the results for the most part.
 Today I finished off the parts I needed to get done on the book app.
 I ran into some issues with the testing.
 I am using the old version of expect so I couldn't find the documentation I need to get the test 100% how I wanted, but it is all working.
 I added the patch feature, but I did not start the backend for the garden app.
 I am not really sure how I am going to do it just yet.
 I am going to end up reworking the entire thing so I am not sure if I should start a whole new project or if I should start making changes in other branches.
 Tomorrow I will start on learning the login feature and how to add security to the projects.

 ---

+Day 51

+Today I didn't get much done.
+Work was crazy busy and with the time change I was up an hour before normal, so I am extremely tired.
+I will be off a little earlier tomorrow so I will start coding a little earlier in the evening and get more done.
+I hope I do not wake up at 4:30 am again...

+---